HestHub/nix-config/blog.md

 ```

-this is the basic form of installtion, simply making a binary available systemwide, without any extra options of config.
+This is the basic form of installation: simply making a binary available systemwide without any extra configuration options.
-Simillar to running apt install.
+Similar to running apt install.

 #### programs